EPO designated or elected

 The number of pages is calculated based on (« Notice from the European Patent Office dated January 26, 2009, concerning the fee structure in 2009« , OJ 2009, 118):

-- one page for the bibliographic data even if they comprise more than one page;
+• one page for the bibliographic data even if it spans more than one page;

-- amendments submitted upon entry into the phase (A34 PCT) if they are available to the EPO by the date of payment of the additional official fee and if the payment date is within the 31-month period;
+• amendments submitted upon entry into the European phase (A34 PCT) if they are available to the EPO by the date of payment of the additional official fee and if the payment date falls within the 31-month time limit;

-- if the applicant indicates that new pages replace the claims, the old claims are not taken into account and the new pages are taken into account, but only if this indication occurs before payment of the additional official fees and within the 31-month period.
+• if the applicant indicates that new pages replace the claims, the old claims are not taken into account and the new pages are taken into account, but only if this indication occurs before payment of the additional official fees and within the 31-month time limit.

 Time limit

-The filing official fee (including the additional official fee for more than 35 pages) must be paid within the 31-month period (R159(1)(c) EPC).
+The filing official fee (including the additional official fee for more than 35 pages) must be paid within the 31-month time limit (R159(1)(c) EPC).

 Sanction